Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/goal_naming_differences/pre_B.md

 ## What you’ll do

-At the start of the conversation, we will ask you and your partner to set a shared goal: **to describe the main ways your views differ** — clearly, accurately, and fairly.
+You and your partner will be asked to adopt a shared goal for the conversation: **to discover the main ways your views differ**, and describe those differences clearly and fairly.

 You won’t be trying to resolve the disagreement.
-The goal is simply to identify it so you both understand where the real differences lie.
+The goal is simply to make the differences explicit, so you both understand where your views diverge.

-## Why this helps
+## Why we’re asking you to do this

-When people disagree, it can be tempting to avoid uncomfortable differences and focus only on common ground.

-But naming the disagreement directly can:

-- keep you from talking past each other
-- make the conversation feel clearer and more grounded
-- create space for deeper engagement
+Beginning with a shared goal gives both partners the same starting point for the discussion.

+When the goal is to identify the differences between your views, both partners can focus on describing the disagreement itself—without needing to resolve it.

 ## What to expect

-Right at the beginning of the conversation, you’ll be asked to confirm this shared goal with your partner.
+At the beginning of the conversation, we’ll ask you and your partner to commit to this goal: to describe how your views differ, clearly and fairly.

 After that, you’ll continue with a normal discussion of the topic.

 ---